Memorial service planned for Trevon Johnson; family questions shooting

 He declined to elaborate.

-Singletary said a report the family has seen, which he says indicates the deputy fired "six or seven shots," also has raised questions.
+Singletary said a report the family has seen, which he said indicates that the deputy fired "six or seven shots," also has raised questions.

 "If he was close enough to shoot Trevon three times, where in the house are those other four bullets?"
 Singletary said.
 "How many other people were in danger if this officer was just wildly firing off shots?"